2021–22 Taça da Liga: Second round

 In the second round, the fourteen first-round winners joined the two teams ranked 5th and 6th in the 2021–22 Primeira Liga.
 Sixteen teams were paired against each other for twelve single-legged ties.
 The draw took place on 8 July 2021, and the matches were played on 30 July and 1 August 2021.
-Games tied at the end of regular time were decided by a penalty shootout with no extra-time being played.
+Games tied at the end of regular time were decided by a penalty shoot-out, with no extra time being played.
 The first team drawn in each fixture played at home.

 Third round

-In the third round, the eight second-round winners will join the four top-ranked teams from the 2020–21 Primeira Liga: Sporting CP (1st), Porto (2nd), Benfica (3rd) and Braga (4th).
-These twelve teams will be drawn into four groups of three, each group containing one of the four top-ranked Primeira Liga teams.
-Group matches will be played in a single round-robin schedule, ensuring that each team played at least one match at home.
+In the third round, the eight second-round winners joined the four top-ranked teams from the 2020–21 Primeira Liga: Sporting CP (1st), Porto (2nd), Benfica (3rd) and Braga (4th).
+These twelve teams were drawn into four groups of three, each group containing one of the four top-ranked Primeira Liga teams.
+Group matches were played in a single round-robin schedule, ensuring that each team played at least one match at home.